MiipisSus/MiDogShop_v2/README.md

 # DATABASE

-1. Create a posegres database named midogshop with owner mango/mango
+1. Create a posegres database named by your .env file setting.
-2. Do migrate
+2. Do migration
-3. Do loaddata with api/fixtures/initial\_\*.json
-4. Createsuperuser with custom username/password
+3. Createsuperuser with custom username/password

 # RUNSERVER